Supersedure Queen Cells (UK)

 Do supersedure cells mean my colony will swarm?

-No. Supersedure is usually a replacement process, not a swarm preparation.
+No. Supersedure is usually a replacement process, not swarm preparation, although the wider colony condition should always be considered.

 Should I remove supersedure queen cells?